tanteckfang/tp/docs/UserGuide.md

 Now that you have learnt about the components of a command, you are ready to use our application!
 Admittedly, we are as excited as you are!

 You could try typing one of the following commands in the command box.
-Do not forget to press **'Enter'** to see the magic happen!
+Afterwards, press **'Enter'** to see the magic happen!

 * `list` : Lists all contacts.

 * `add n/John Doe p/98765432 e/johnd@example.com a/15 Computing Ave, #01-01 c/cs2101` : Adds a contact named `John Doe` to the Address Book.

 * `delete 3` : Deletes the 3rd contact shown in the current list.

 **Great job!** You are now ready to learn about the exciting [features](#features) we have designed for you.
-Enjou!
+Enjoy!

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about CLI:**<br>
 * As a SoC student, you will encounter the CLI in some SoC courses.
-* It will be beneficial for you to start learning the CLI early!
+* It is beneficial for you to start learning the CLI early!
 </div>

 --------------------------------------------------------------------------------------------------------------------